 As a general rule, stick to 2-4 sets per exercise, and use the rest parameters I explained above.

 That’s all for now.
-I hope you enjoyed this one, and don’t forget to subscribe below for updates on content.
+I hope you enjoyed this one.